What to include in your flyers and leaflets to ensure they’re effective

 Does your business rely on flyers and leaflets to get the word out about products and services, promotions, pricing, and news?
-If so, did you know that there are some key features that your leaflet should include in order for it to act as an effective marketing tool?
+If so, did you know that there are some key features of a flyer that should be included in order for it to act as an effective marketing tool?

 While some may think that leaflets and pamphlets are a thing of the past when it comes to marketing, there are still plenty of benefits in using this more traditional form of advertising.
 In fact, you need to have a healthy mix of offline and online marketing efforts to maximises your results and hit a wide array of people.

 If you’re planning to print flyers and leaflets for your business, here are some things you need to include to ensure they’re as effective as possible.